JopjeKnopje/fdf/README.md

 - [ ] Colors in map don't correspond to their hex value.
 - [x] Use union for colors to get rid of `get_color_x` functions.
 - [?]
 Color union endianness?
+- [ ] Check the interpolate function bitshift value on mac.

 ## Todo for next time